-You are exempt from the two-year time limit if one or more of the following apply:
+You are exempt from the two-year time limit if you are absent from Ontario for any of the following purposes:

-- You are on active duty as a member of the Canadian Armed Forces
+- on active duty as a member of the Canadian Armed Forces;

-- You are working for the Government of Canada or Ontario
+- in the service of the Government of Canada or Ontario;

-- You are an immediate family member of any of the above
+- as an immediate family member of any of the above.

 To have your name added to the Register of Absentee Electors, complete an application form and return it to us with a copy of one piece of identification.

-You can submit your completed application form using one of the following three options:
+You can submit your completed application form using one of the following two options: